 Clingman’s Dome actually has a spiraling structure that can be walked for a breathtaking view across the tops of the mountains.
 There’s a parking lot at the bottom of the area, so I’m going to go out on a limb and say that this is probably where the bus was parked for the day.
 Like I said there aren’t many details about what happened in regards to parking and the like.

 At around 6 PM, she was reported missing to Park Rangers.
 A search began that evening but no headway was gained as the weather changed to rain, and then to fog.
 Helicopters were forced to wait until the fog cleared the following day before any aerial searches could begin.
 More and more people volunteered to search for Trenny over the following days.
 Rangers blocked drivers from taking the road to Clingman’s Dome while the search was underway to prevent unnecessary traffic.
 Searchers used around a half a dozen tracking dog teams, three of which alerted to her scent being at the intersection with the Appalachian Trail and then following it up to Clingman’s Dome.
 More alerted to her scent being along the side of the road about a mile and a half from Newfound Gap.
 Supposedly there was an open beer can and some cigarette butts found on the ground at the location the dogs indicated on, but no mention of whether they were thought to be ‘fresh’ so to speak.
 If you go to google maps and zoom in, you can easily follow the Appalachian Trail and see that it leads out to around the location that the dogs alerted to.
-I just can’t figure out why they wouldn’t have alerted to her scent being the entire length of the trail back to where it intersects with the trails around Clingman’s Dome if she had in fact managed to walk that entire distance.
+I just can’t figure out why they wouldn’t have alerted to her scent being the entire length of the trail back to where it intersects with the other trails near Clingman’s Dome…if she HAD in fact managed to walk the entire distance.
 I know her father had stated in an interview in 1982 that her family believes she was abducted.
-I’m just not sure how someone could forcibly remove her from that area without being seen by someone, given that there were other students and other hikers all over the place.
+I’m just not sure how someone could forcibly remove her from the area without being seen by someone.
+Especially since there were other students and hikers all over the place.